gilnam74/vex-sneppet/VEX-for-artists.md

 So now we have **two methods to visualize VEX functions**: you can deform geometry as we did with a [sine](#sine) or paint geometry as in the current example.

-## Examine more functions
+## Examine functions
+Here we will improve our understanding of mathematical functions and how they work in 3D space.
 This section inspired by [Main Road lookdev classes](https://www.youtube.com/watch?v=rzjXRvgo7YA)

 Create a Line SOP, orient it along with X axes, increase the number of points to 1000 and add Attribute Wrangle node after.